premradhakrishnan/premradhakrishnan.github.io/about.md

   feature: soft-trees.jpg
 ---

-A blog for my notes so I don't have to rely on my awful memory.
-Along the way I am hoping it also helps others.

 ### Who am I
 * Husband, dad, brother, son, friend.
 * Software Engineer with 15+ years experience